Attorneys who know how to leverage New Markets Tax Credits.

 - compliance and due diligence.

-Our experience is your key to success.
+Our tax credit legal experience is your key to success.

 Leveraging New Markets Tax Credits can be complex, intimidating, and time-sensitive; our clients’ projects succeeded largely due to the experience and creativity of Downs Rachlin’s team.